awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-quick-setup.md

 To view compliance data for your Quick Setup, choose the **View compliance summary in Explorer** button\.
 This opens the AWS Systems Manager Explorer dashboard\.
 For more information about Explorer, see [AWS Systems Manager Explorer](Explorer.md)\.

-When viewing Quick Setup results while signed in to the master account for your AWS Organizations organization, you see a summary of the results for your **Organization** Quick Setup in the **Organization** tab\.
+When viewing Quick Setup results while signed in to the management account for your AWS Organizations organization, you see a summary of the results for your **Organization** Quick Setup in the **Organization** tab\.
 This view shows the **Applied configuration** for your Quick Setup, allows you to filter results, shows the **Deployment** and **Association** statuses for your targets, and enables you to view more details for individual targets in the **Quick Setup deployments** card\.

 **Deployment status** refers to the state of a target or stack instance\.
 In other words, this status indicates whether AWS CloudFormation successfully deployed your configuration options\. **Deployment status** does not evaluate the status of the associations created in your Quick Setup\.